earthly/earthly/docs/ci-integration/remote-buildkit.md

 # Remote BuildKit

+{% hint style='info' %}
+##### Note
+[Self-Hosted Satellites _*beta*_](../cloud/satellites/self-hosted.md) are now available.
+Satellites provide more features, better security, and are easier to deploy.
+If your use case cannot tolerate any cloud integration, however, then running Buildkit directly is still supported.
+{% endhint %}

 ## Introduction

 In some cases, you may want to run a remote instance of [`earthly/buildkitd`](https://hub.docker.com/r/earthly/buildkitd).
 This guide is intended to help you identify if you might benefit from this configuration, and to help you set it up correctly.